 We can see that he’s playing with fingerpicks, but what is his guitar neck strung with – steel or gut?
 Both were equally popular, but with two very different groups of players.
 The “better class” of players always used gut, played with the flesh of the fingers – and Gibson, perhaps the biggest endorser of this music and market, always recommended gut strings for their harp guitars, even to the late ‘teens.
 The “unsophisticated” amateur “folk” players and popular vaudeville and club entertainers – those who needed volume, invariably used steel.

-The young gentleman here (whose life and circumstances we can’t even begin to guess at), despite his fingerpicks, appears to have gut for his high three strings, doesn’t he?
+The young gentleman here (whose life and circumstances we can’t even begin to guess at), despite his fingerpicks, appears to be using gut for his high three strings, doesn’t he?
 (Note their thickness compared to the wound D string – still, hard to resolve, isn’t it?)

 I have many dozens of these original images (postcards, photos, cabinet cards, etc), and, while I’m not planning on listing or advertising any at the moment, I’m happy to consider re-selling some if any readers are interested (any on the site with “-miner” in the file name are mine).
 They can make charming additions to your music room, framed and hung alongside your harp guitar!